 The first step — and arguably the most important one — in your breast augmentation process is researching potential surgeons.
-If you’re searching for a plastic surgeon here in Roseville, CA, Sacramento, or another large metro area, it’s normal to initially feel completely overwhelmed by your options.
+If you’re searching for a plastic surgeon here in Roseville or the greater Sacramento area, it’s normal to initially feel completely overwhelmed by your options.
 It’s so important to stick with it, though, because taking the time to find a qualified surgeon can mean the difference between results that are so-so and results that are truly great.

 Once you have a potential list, use before-and-after photos of past patients to evaluate a surgeon’s skills (you should be able to find them easily on a surgeon’s website).
 You’ll also want to read reviews and professional online profiles on places like Vitals.com and RealSelf.